jblayter/SDM-Playbook/README.md

 - Service to **your peers and partners**, by building alignment and collaboration across product, design, and stakeholders
 - Service to **the organization**, by ensuring engineering effort delivers meaningful impact

+## Getting Started

+**New to Software Development Management?** Start here: [Being the Best Software Engineering Manager in the World](./being-the-best.md) - A comprehensive guide covering team leadership, managing up, cross-functional partnerships, and mastering the craft of management.

 ## Table of Contents

 ### [Leadership](./leadership/)